Monster Family: Reception

 On Rotten Tomatoes, the film has an approval rating of 10% based on 21 reviews, and an average rating of 3.40/10.
-The critical consensus reads: "Monster Family promises a family-friendly animated monster mash, but succeeds only in delivering a viewing experience so lackluster that parents may find it genuinely frightening."
+The critical consensus reads: "Monster Family promises a family-friendly animated monster mash, but succeeds only in delivering a viewing experience so lackluster that parents may find it genuinely frightening".

 Box office

 The film was a box office bomb.
 It grossed $127,259 in the US, £443,269 in the UK, $4,692,430 in Germany and $21,178,934 in other countries for a worldwide total of $26,441,982, making it a commercial failure.

 Release

 The film was theatrically released in the United Kingdom on 2 March 2018 and was released on Sky Cinema on the same day.
-Monster Family was released on DVD in the UK on 2 October 2018 by Universal Pictures Home Entertainment.
+Monster Family was released on DVD in the UK on 2 October of the same year by Universal Pictures Home Entertainment.